 institution.
 His son, Abraham, would witness slaves on the

-pathway near the Lincoln home, being transported back and forth
+pathway near the Lincoln home, being transported back and

-evilness of slavery between his father
+discussions of the evilness of slavery between his father

-Thomas and Nancy Lincoln would leave Kentucky and move
+Thomas and Nancy Lincoln would leave Kentucky and

-other problems in Kentucky.
+slavery and other problems in Kentucky.

-We all know that Abraham, as a young man, travelled to
+We all know that Abraham, as a young man, travelled

-and see slavery in-action in the south.
+slave auctions, and see slavery in-action in the south.